Deep Learning for Data-Driven Districting-and-Routing: Experimental Analyses

-\textbf{Visual analysis.} Figure~\ref{fig:ils-tsp} compares the solutions of \texttt{GNN-ILS} and \texttt{SNN-ILS} on two instances based on the Manchester metropolitan area, the first case (\texttt{Manchester\_C\_120\_6}) with a target district size of $6$ and a centered depot, and the second case (\texttt{Manchester\_SE\_120\_20}) with a target district size of $20$ and an off-centered depot in the south-eastern part of the area.
-Each district is distinguished by a different color, and the depot is represented with a dot.
-In those two cases, the operational cost of the \texttt{GNN-ILS} solution is significantly inferior to that of the \texttt{SNN-ILS} solution, with improvements of 10.08\% and 11.57\%, respectively.
+\textbf{Visual analysis.} Figure~\ref{fig:ils-tsp} compares the solutions of \texttt{GNN-ILS} and \texttt{SNN-ILS} on two instances based on the Manchester metropolitan area, the first case with $20$ districts and a centered depot, and the second case with $6$ districts and an off-centered depot in the south-eastern part of the area.
+Each district is represented by a distinct color, and the depot by a dot.
+In both cases, the operational cost of the \texttt{GNN-ILS} solution is significantly inferior to that of the \texttt{SNN-ILS} solution, with improvements of 10.08\% and 11.57\%, respectively.
 The solutions of the \texttt{GNN-ILS} are also (i) more compact and (ii) exhibit a geometry in which the districts are \emph{elongated towards the depot location}.
-As discussed further in this section, this latter characteristic is intuitive and critical to achieve good performance.
+As discussed in the next subsection, this latter characteristic is intuitive and critical to achieving good performance.
 None of the features of BHHD, FIG, or SNN measure this geometrical characteristic; therefore, these structures do not naturally emerge.
-In contrast, the GNN learns from past good combinations of BUs and has the ability to learn to promote such characteristics.\\
+In contrast, the GNN learns from past good combinations of BUs and has the ability to learn to promote such characteristics.